VanshSharmaSDE/Scribly/README.md

-# 📝 Scribly - The Ultimate Modern Notes App
+# 📝 Scribly - Open Source AI-Powered Notes App

-> **Trans### 🌐 **Revolutionary Sharing Features**
-- **Public Sharing**: Generate unique shareable links for any note
-- **Anonymous Access**: Anyone can view shared notes without creating an account
-- **Download Support**: Shared notes can be downloaded as beautifully formatted Markdown files
-- **Creator Attribution**: Professional sharing pages with author information
-- **Expiration Control**: Links automatically expire after 30 days for securityour thoughts into beautifully organized digital notes with AI-powered features**
+> **Transform your thoughts into beautifully organized digital notes with AI-powered features**

-Scribly is a cutting-edge notes application that combines stunning design, powerful functionality, and artificial intelligence to revolutionize how you capture, organize, and share your ideas.
-Built with modern web technologies, Scribly offers an unparalleled note-taking experience for professionals, students, and creatives alike.
+Scribly is an open-source notes application that combines stunning design, powerful functionality, and artificial intelligence to revolutionize how you capture, organize, and share your ideas.
+Built with modern web technologies and driven by community contributions, Scribly offers an unparalleled note-taking experience for professionals, students, and creatives alike.

+**🎉 Now Stable v0.5.0 - Ready for Production Use!**

 ## 🌟 Why Choose Scribly?

 - ✨ **Beautiful & Intuitive**: Professional dark theme with smooth animations
-- 🧠 **AI-Powered**: Intelligent content generation and smart tagging
+- 🧠 **AI-Powered**: Intelligent content generation with Google Gemini integration
 - 🔗 **Public Sharing**: Share notes with unique links, no login required
 - 📱 **Fully Responsive**: Perfect experience on desktop, tablet, and mobile
 - 🚀 **Lightning Fast**: Built with modern React and optimized for speed
 - 🎨 **Highly Customizable**: Personalize every aspect of your notes
+- 🌍 **Open Source**: MIT licensed, community-driven development
+- 🔒 **Privacy-First**: Your data remains yours, transparent and secure

 ## ✨ Complete Feature Set